Multiple phase spirals suggest multiple origins in Gaia DR3: Introduction

 This $z$--$v_z$ `phase spiral' is caused by incomplete vertical phase mixing, following some perturbation to the Milky Way's disc.
 It has been proposed that an interaction with a perturbing satellite, such as the Sagittarius dwarf galaxy (Sgr) could be responsible \citep[e.g.][]{Antoja+18,Darling+19}, and several simulations of dwarf-Milky Way mergers can qualitatively reproduce the phase spiral \citep[e.g.][]{LMJG19,Khanna+19,Gandhi+20,BlandHawthorn2021,Hunt+21}.

-Attempts to more quantitatively reproduce the phase spiral, and the local vertical asymmetry with Sgr alone have been unsuccessful \citep[e.g.][]{BBH21}, and models of a Sgr-like merger which do qualitatively reproduce the observed degree of disequilibrium in the Galactic disc require a larger mass for Sgr than is inferred from observations of its remnant \citep{Vasiliev+20}.
-However, note that \cite{Garcia-Conde+22} find similar levels of disequilibria in a cosmological simulation with several lighter satellites, showing that a more complex dynamical history or the presence of gas dynamics may help.
-Alternatively, \citet{Khoperskov+19-buclking} suggest that such spirals could also be caused by the buckling of the Galactic bar.
+Attempts to quantitatively reproduce the phase spiral, and the local vertical asymmetry with Sgr alone have been unsuccessful \citep[e.g.][]{BBH21}, and the low present day mass inferred from observations of its remnant \citep{Vasiliev+20} is at odds with the degree of observed disequilibria.
+However, \cite{BlandHawthorn2021} show that an earlier passage of Sgr when it was more massive can create long lasting phase spirals and disequilibria.
+Alternatively, \cite{Garcia-Conde+22} find similar levels of disequilibria in a cosmological simulation with several lighter satellites, showing that a more complex dynamical history or the presence of gas dynamics may also help.

 Regardless of the origin, the $z$--$v_z$ phase spiral contains information about the nature of the perturbation, and the potential of the Milky Way \citep[e.g.][]{WidmarkII}.
-In the Milky Way there is a limit to how far we can resolve the phase spiral, yet simulations show clearly that the phase spiral should differ across the Galaxy \citep[e.g.][]{Gandhi+20,Hunt+21}, both as a consequence of the change in stellar frequencies across the disc, and also how different stars felt the original perturbation.
+In the Milky Way there is a limit to how far we can resolve the phase spiral, yet simulations show clearly that the phase spiral should differ across the Galaxy \citep[e.g.][]{LMJG19,Bland-Hawthorn+19,Hunt+21,Gandhi+20}, both as a consequence of the stellar vertical frequencies across the disc, and also how different stars felt the original perturbation.
 This implies that by exploiting phase spirals across the Galaxy, we can map the potential spatially \citep[e.g.][]{WidmarkIV}, and also plausibly recover the details of the perturbation.